 The two most important documents for a Bank to ask for before customers open an account are the photo ID of the individual and their registered address or proof of address.

-The way in which your bank will ask you to supply the documents referring to proof of address may differ between banks but in general, they will ask for 1-2 documents which prove your residential address.
+The way in which your bank will ask you to supply the documents referring to proof of address may differ between banks but in general, they will ask for 1-2 documents that prove your residential address.

 These documents usually have to be from original sources such as a current UK photo driving licence or HMRC Tax Notification/bill.